objcio/articles/2014-09-10-swift-functions.md

 // Mr. Roboto, your lucky number is 38
 ```

-To make your function definition a bit more readable, consider **typealiasing** your function (similar to typedef in Objective-C):
+To make your function definition a bit more readable, consider type-aliasing your function (similar to typedef in Objective-C):

 ```swift
 typealias lotteryOutputHandler = (String, Int) -> String